evgenyzorin/Financials/README.md

-# Financial-APIs
+# Financials
-This repository contains APIs that collect financial data from various sources such as Morningstar.com, Yahoo Finance, Sec.gov, Nasdaq.com, Macrotrends.net, etc.
+This repository contains a collection of financial analysis scripts, various financial APIs and other drafts somehow related to finance.